rcmetcalf/rcmetcalf.github.io/_posts/2015-10-28-module-5-report.md

 - information retrieval
 ---
 <strong>What have you acquired from the previous module?
 How are things you have learned different from what you knew before the module?</strong><br>
 When I previously thought about information retrieval, I primarily thought of Google searches.
-So when we started this module, I thought <a href="https://youtu.be/mTBShTwCnD4">this video about Google</a> best described my view of information retrieval.
+So when we started this module, I thought this video about Google
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mTBShTwCnD4" frameborder="0" allowfullscreen></iframe>
+best described my view of information retrieval.
 I've been using Google for as long as I can remember, but I have never known the information science behind the search engine.
 In this module, we learned a few things about Google's search process.<br>

 First, I learned that Google uses the <strong>Boolean model</strong> in all of its web searches.
 The Boolean model is used to return "exact matches" from a query.
 For example, when I do a Google search for "blue socks," I receive results for exactly that -- blue socks.
 Not just the color blue, or not just socks.
 Google returns websites that match the query "blue AND socks."<br>